aarvijha/BitFlow/README.md

    MEDIA_ROOT = "/path/to/your/favorite/files"
 *Pro tip:* Comment the old line, add the new one, make it clean.

-2. Run the backend server:
+2. Run the backend server (by clicking on this file):

    ```bash
    run_backend_server.bat